FEniCS/ffcx/doc/sphinx/source/index.rst

 form, it generates efficient low-level C++ code that can be used to assemble the corresponding discrete operator (tensor).
-In particular, a bilinear form may be assembled into a matrix and a linear form may be assembled into a vector
+In particular, a bilinear form may be assembled into a matrix and a linear form may be assembled into a vector.

 Installation